 ⚠ Fuel Cost Reality

-At 18 MPG city, the Colorado costs approximately $900–$1,200 more per year in fuel than the Maverick Hybrid at current gas prices (~$3.50/gal, 15,000 miles/year).
-Factor this into total cost of ownership if you're comparing trucks.
+At 18 MPG city, the Colorado costs approximately $900–$1,200 more per year in fuel than the Maverick Hybrid at current national average gas prices (~$3.50/gal, 15,000 miles/year).
+Over five years, that is $4,500–$6,000 in additional fuel cost — see the full TCO table below.

 Insurance Deep-Dive